Vertical bank notes to enter circulation

 However, Ulster Bank is going a step further with the new format.

-Switzerland and Canada are among the few countries that have notes which are vertical in orientation.
+Switzerland and Canada (who will introduce a vertical $10 note later this year), are among the few countries that have notes which are vertical in orientation.